-Keeping family and friends informed about a patient's status during surgery is critical to patient-centered care within a surgery center.
+Keeping family and friends informed about a patient's status during surgery is critical to patient-centered care.
 Effective, timely, and proactive communication comforts loved ones, fostering trust and transparency.
-Suppose you do not set clear expectations with patients' loved ones on when they can expect an update and how the updates will be shared.
-In that case, your front office staff will be inundated with family members approaching the desk or calling the front desk, ultimately distracting your team from providing care and working on other tasks.
+If you do not set clear expectations with patients' loved ones on when they can expect an update and how the updates will be shared, your front office staff will be inundated with family members approaching the desk or calling the front desk, ultimately distracting your team from providing care and working on other tasks.

-To make sharing updates seamless, offer multiple communication channels, such as text messages or surgery boards in the waiting room.
+To make sharing updates seamless, offer multiple communication channels, such as text messages or surgery boards in the waiting room, where real-time status updates can be displayed.
+These surgery boards provide a visual and immediate way for family members to stay informed without needing to inquire constantly.
 Train staff to communicate updates with empathy, sensitivity, and professionalism.
-Use clear, jargon-free language that non-medical individuals can easily understand.
+Use clear, jargon-free language that nonmedical individuals can easily understand.
 Lastly, develop a consistent format for sharing updates, including information such as the patient's condition, progress, and any relevant milestones.

-- 1 Collect accurate contact information from family or friends, including phone numbers, email addresses, and any preferred communication methods. - 2 Prepare updates that include relevant information, such as the surgery's progress, any unexpected findings, and the patient's overall condition.
-Use neutral and accurate language. - 3 If there are any changes in the patient's condition or unexpected developments, communicate these changes promptly and honestly. - 4 As the surgery nears completion, provide a final update and inform the family or friends of the impending reunion with the patient once they are in the recovery area.
+Ol Collect accurate contact information from family or friends, including phone numbers, email addresses, and any preferred communication methods.

+Prepare updates that include relevant information, such as the surgery's progress, any unexpected findings, and the patient's overall condition.
+Use neutral and accurate language.

+O3 If there are any changes in the patient's condition or unexpected developments, communicate these changes promptly and honestly.

+As the surgery nears completion, provide a final update and inform the family or 04 friends of the impending reunion with the patient once they are in the recovery area.

-1 Time spent updating family/friends
+01 Time spent updating family/friends